MarcosLaffitte/EEquAAM/README.md

 ```
 python  MappingTool.py  [myFile_id.smiles]
 ```
-###### The output will be a plain-text file containing the annotated SMILES of those suitable and balanced reactions that were completely mapped by the three mappers.
+###### The output will include a plain-text file containing the annotated SMILES of those suitable and balanced reactions that were completely mapped by the three mappers.

 ### Run EEquAAM